Vendor Packets: Step 1 in Onboarding New Vendors

 What are Vendor Packets?

-Collecting completed packets through dated means of email, fax, and snail mail, can be laborious and strain a buyer’s resources.
-It is somewhat shocking many companies large and small still perform this critical vendor management task manually.
+Collecting completed packets through dated means of email, fax, and snail mail can be laborious and strain a buyer’s resources.
+It is somewhat shocking that many companies, large and small, still perform this critical vendor management task manually.
 This is especially surprising when you consider there are technology solutions that can turn these activities from internal manual tasks to technology-enabled vendor self-service functions.

 ICG’s Vendor Packet Solution